LL Cool J Set To Be Honored At 5th Urban One Honors - NewsBreak

 URBAN ONE HONORS is Executive Produced by Eric Tomosunas and Robert A. Boyd, II of Swirl Films.
 Kim Burse serves as the Musical Director.
 Marilyn Gill serves as Executive Producer.
 Kashon Powell is the Vice President of Programming for Radio One and Susan Henry is the Executive Producer in Charge of Production for TV One.

-The post LL Cool J Set To Be Honored At 5th Urban One Honors appeared first on 92 Q .
+LL Cool J Set To Be Honored At 5th Urban One Honors was originally published on blackamericaweb.com

 Comments / 0